Store cupboard essentials every kitchen must have

 19. Peanut butter

 Peanut butter is pretty versatile.
-It's divine in a banana smoothie, great in cookies and makes an easy satay sauce for chicken and stir-fries.
-We'd recommend you use coarse or crunchy, rather than smooth, in recipes, though you can always have both in the cupboard if you prefer the smoother type spread on toast.
+It's divine in a banana smoothie and great in cookies, and it makes an easy satay sauce for chicken and stir-fries.
+We'd recommend you use coarse or crunchy peanut butter rather than smooth peanut butter in recipes for extra texture; however, you can always have both in the cupboard if you prefer the smoother type spread on toast.

 18. Soy sauce